 11. Ask for Professional Help

 Some shoes can be very expensive, so it is understandable that you may feel apprehensive about do-it-yourself methods in softening your shoes, despite its effectiveness.
-The best course to take then is asking for professional help.
+The best course to take them is asking for professional help.
 Professional shoe makers have sufficient knowledge on shoe care.
 They also have machines that can help enlarge your shoes to fit you snugly.

 When we buy shoes, we expect them to be comfy; however, even if the shoes are the perfect size, many people still experience pain and blisters at the back of their feet because of stiff back areas of the shoes.
 Softening this area will help eliminate your problem and allow you to wear your new shoes pain and blister free.